Information for Outgoing Students

 - Budget/Resource Worksheet (This is only for your own knowledge, not to be turned in with your application.)

-- Advising Agreement (You will work on this after you have been placed at your school.)
+- Advising Agreement (You will work on this after you have been placed at your school.
+Form not available online, obtain from Emily Mason)

-Applications for the 2019-2020 academic year are being accepted.
-Please print out the documents (except the advising agreement- which will be done later) and turn them in with your $200 check made out to National Student Exchange to Jackee McDonald in Gaines Hall room 130.
-Applications are still being accepted!
+Applications for the 2021-2022 academic year are being accepted.
+Please print out the documents (except the advising agreement- which will be done later) and turn them in with your $200 check made out to National Student Exchange to Emily Mason in Gaines Hall room 130.
+Deadline for applications is February 19th.

 Make sure you fit all the qualifications.